vmware/captive-web-view/forApple/readme.md

     including the Main.html file if you called it that.

     Note for sharing files with an Android project:
-    Android applications are build with Gradle, which seems to work best when all files are under one umbrella directory.
+    Android applications are built with Gradle, which seems to work best when all files are under one umbrella directory.
 For this reason, you might find it easier to have the real files in the Android project directory, and a reference to that directory from the Xcode project.